-\points for Type 1 and Type 2 institutions have been averaged to calculate the above score
+\The points for Type 1 and Type 2 institutions have been averaged for the final score for this element.

-Mandatory Discretionary None Every 2 years Every 3-5 Over 5 Discretion to conduct No review specified or less years years reviews No review specified Type 1 20 Points 15 16 Points 10 Points 5 Points 0 Points Type 2 20 Points 15 Points 10 Points 5 Points 0 Points
+Ν Mandatory None Every 2 years or less Every 3-5 Over 5 years years Discretion to Conduct Reviews No Review Specified Type 1: 20 Points 15 Points (+1 point) 10 Points 5 Points 0 Points Type 2: 20 Points 15 Points 10 Points 5 Points 0 Points

-Type 1: Private occupational schools.
 Connecticut requires a private occupational school that has been authorized for less than three years to renew its authorization annually.
 A private occupational school that has been authorized for at least three consecutive years may make application for renewal of authorization for a period of up to three years.
-Thus, Connecticut receives 15 points for this element, plus one additional point because schools must renew authorization annually for the first three years.
+Thus, Connecticut receives 15 points for this element plus one additional point because schools must renew authorization annually for the first three years.

-Type 2: Private degree-granting schools.
 No person, school, board, association or corporation shall confer any degree unless authorized by act of the General Assembly.
-(Conn.
-Gen. Stat. § 10a-34(c).)
-Connecticut provides that licensure of a new institution or program may be granted for a period not to exceed three years, thereafter renewable for periods not to exceed three years.
-(Regs., Conn.
-State Agencies § 10a-34-4(j).)
+Conn.
+Gen. Stat. § 10a-34(c) Connecticut provides that licensure of a new institution or program may be granted for a period not to exceed three years, thereafter renewable for periods not to exceed three years.
+Regs., Conn.
+State Agencies § 10a-34-4(j)

-D. DO THE CRITERIA FOR RENEWAL OF AUTHORIZATION MANDATE A REVIEW OF FACTORS ESSENTIAL TO ACADEMIC AND ETHICAL INTEGRITY?
-9/20 POINTS\
+D. DOES THE CRITERIA FOR RENEWAL OF AUTHORIZATION MANDATE A REVIEW OF FACTORS ESSENTIAL TO ACADEMIC AND ETHICAL INTEGRITY?
+8.5/20 POINTS\

-8 of 8 7 of 8 6 of 8 5 of 8 4 of 8 3 of 8 2 of 8 1 of 8 0 of 8 True 1 20 17.5 15 12.5 10 7.5 5 7 2.5 0 Type 1 Points Points Points Points Points Points Points Points Points Type 2 20 17.5 15 12.5 10 11 7.5 5 2.5 0 Points Points Points Points Points Points Points Points Points
+All 8 7 of 8 6 of 8 5 of 8 4 of 8 3 of 8 2 of 8 1 of 8 0 of 8 Type 1: 20 Points 17.5 Points 15 Points 12.5 Points 10 Points 7.5 Points 5 Points +2 points 2.5 Points 0 Points Type 2: 20 Points 17.5 Points 15 Points 12.5 Points 10 Points +1 Point 7.5 Points 5 Points 2.5 Points 0 Points